How to Improve Indoor Air Quality: Practical Tips for a Healthy Home

 Several common sources contribute to poor indoor air quality.
 One of the primary is combustion pollutants, gases or particles from burning materials such as wood, gas, or oil.
 Second-hand smoke is another major contributor to various health problems, including respiratory infections and lung cancer.
 Household products like paints, varnishes, and certain cleaning items can also release volatile organic compounds, which have been linked to chronic health conditions.

-Health impacts resulting from these pollutants range from minor discomfort to severe conditions.
+The health impacts of these pollutants range from minor discomfort to severe conditions.
 Short-term effects might include symptoms similar to a cold or allergies, such as sneezing, coughing, and eye irritation.
 Prolonged exposure, however, can lead to serious health issues like heart disease, respiratory diseases, and even cancer.
 Therefore, it’s crucial to recognize these sources and take necessary measures to improve the air quality inside your home.

 Proper Ventilation Techniques